BlitzKraft/vimDDR/README.md

 #### Features
 * Keeps score
-* Unforgiving - one mistake and game is over
+* ~~ Unforgiving - one mistake and game is over ~~
+* Three hearts.
+Can be easily reverted to old mode by changing the hearts to 1

 #### Usage
 * Clone the repo